 For perspective, we can look up industrial capacitors on YouTube to see what sort of damage such devices can do.
-A capacitor the size of a beer keg can easily vaporize bits of a coin or a pebble.
+A capacitor the size of a beer keg can vaporize coins and pebbles.
 It can blow watermelons to bits.
 All sorts of fun can be had.

-A capacitor the size of a planet can without doubt do some serious damage to other planets.
-If the planet was sufficiently large and charged, it could even have blown up a planet or two on its destructive way through the solar system.
+A capacitor the size of a planet can do some serious damage to other planets.
+If the rogue planet was sufficiently large and charged, it could even have blown up a planet or two on its way through the solar system.